water171/dots/README.md

 # sam-hyprland-config

-my basic hyprland rice
+my basic hyprland rice\n
-uses matugen for colors, swww for wallpaper
+uses matugen for colors, swww for wallpaper\n
-NOT updated to lua yet, still on pre 0.55
+NOT updated to lua yet, still on pre 0.55\n